B2B sales are complex. The more people involved in the buying process, the more complicated it becomes.

 1. Initial details

-As well as this, it's a great place to include a desired 'go live' date for the customer.
+Additionally, it's a great place to include the customer's desired 'go live' date.

 Why is it important?
-The Details section may seem straightforward, but it sets the context for the rest of the mutual action plan – not least by time-boxing the deal against the 'go live' date to prevent it from dragging on for months more than needed.
+The details section may seem straightforward, but it sets the context for the rest of the mutual action plan, not least by time-boxing the deal against the 'go live' date to prevent it from dragging on for months longer than needed.

 2. Objectives

-We've included fields for you to collect information on the current challenge the customer is facing, their desired outcome and any specific requirements that you'll need to bear in mind during the sales and delivery phases.
+We've included fields for you to collect information on the current challenge the customer is facing, their desired outcome, and any specific requirements to keep in mind during the sales and delivery phases.

 Depending on what your product does and what the customer wants to achieve, these outcomes typically range from financial targets and customer satisfaction scores to product development milestones, operational objectives, or market share growth.

 Why is it important?
-The Objectives section acts as the 'north star' of the MAP.
-Listing the challenges, desired outcomes, and requirements provides a clear direction of travel that all actions and decisions within the MAP should be working toward.
+The objectives section acts as the 'north star' of the MAP.
+Listing the challenges, desired outcomes, and requirements provides clear direction for all actions and decisions within the MAP.

-Not only does the Objectives section allow you to easily align everyone on the same goals, but it also helps to promote further a sense of partnership between you and the customer – something that you may not experience in a more transactional relationship.
+Not only does the objectives section help you easily align everyone on the same goals, but it also promotes a stronger sense of partnership between you and the customer – something you may not experience in a more transactional relationship.

 3. Stakeholders

-The stakeholders section allows you to outline each contributor's roles, responsibilities, and expectations of each contributor, providing everyone with a clear view of who does what.
+The stakeholders section allows you to outline each contributor's roles, responsibilities, and expectations, providing everyone with a clear view of who does what.

 Collecting all this information gives everyone an instant insight into what they will be doing and who to turn to for specific issues.